Businesses Franchises Brokers

 Bar & Pub Revenue and Earnings Trends

-The median discretionary earnings and revenue for bar and pub businesses has increased consistently over the last five years.
-Between 2019 and 2023, median earnings for bars sold on BizBuySell rose 46% while median revenue increased 54%.
-In 2024, both figures came back down, but remained well above pre-pandemic levels.
+Median financials of bar and pub businesses have increased modestly over the last five years.
+Between 2020 and 2025, median earnings for bars sold on BizBuySell has remained flat while median revenue increased 9%.
+In 2024 and 2025, both figures trended down, but remained well above pre-pandemic levels.

 Year Revenue Discretionary Earnings % of Revenue